cityofaustin/atd-moped/moped-etl/arcgis/README.md

 Python script integration pushing Moped data to ESRI's ArcGIS Online (AGOL) platform

-## Publish components to ArcGIS Online (AGOL)
+## Publish components to AGOL

-The script `components_to_agol.py` is used to publish component record data to ArcGIS Online (AGOL).
+The script `components_to_agol.py` is used to publish component record data to AGOL.
 It replaces all records in the AGOL feature services with the latest component data in Moped.

 The data is sourced from a view, `component_arcgis_online_view` which defines all columns which are available to be processed.